GGAALL98/txt-chat/README.md

 # txt-chat
 [![GitHub version](https://badge.fury.io/gh/GGAALL98%2Ftxt-chat.svg)](http://badge.fury.io/gh/GGAALL98%2Ftxt-chat)

-# Summery
+# Summary
-Simple Batch/bash chat.
+A simple batch/bash chat application.

-Supports Windows, OSX and Linux (with wine).
+Supports Windows, OSX, and Linux (via Wine).

-It isnt require internet connections.
+No internet connection is required.

-Its save the chat log into .txt file with the time of any message and the name of the sender.
+It saves the chat log into a `.txt` file with timestamps and the sender's name.

-Ther are 2 windows, one for the chat room(display the new messages) and one for the chat box(typing massage box).
-Its light-size and runs without any installation.
+There are two windows: one for the chat room (which displays new messages) and one for the chat box (where you type your messages).
+It is lightweight and runs without installation.

 # Running
-Windows:
+### Windows:

-Run GUI.bat
+Run `GUI.bat`

-OSX:
+### OSX:

-Wine: same as windows.
+Wine: same as Windows.

-Linux:
+### Linux:
 Wine: same as Windows.